kr-colab/disperseNN2/docs/source/usage.rst

 - ``--train``: tells ``disperseNN2`` to train a neural network
 - ``--preprocessed``: tells ``disperseNN2`` to use already-preprocessed data, which it looks for in the ``--out`` directory.
 - ``--max_epochs``: maximum number of epochs to train for.
 - ``--validation_split``: the proportion of training data held out for validation between batches for hyperparameter tuning.
+We use 0.2.
 - ``--batch_size``: we find that batch_size=10 works well.
 - ``--threads``: number of threads to use with the multiprocessor.
 - ``--learning_rate``: learning rate to use during training.
 It's scheduled to decrease by 2x every 10 epochs with no decrease in validation loss.